techiemac/cantrillscripts/README.md

 to bask in the glorious content.
 Additionally, this enables keyboard shortcuts so you don't need to click on the video window first to enable the shortcuts.
 Additional shortcuts have been added, because why not.

-To start, install tampermonkey and then add cantrillvid.js manually.
+To start, install tampermonkey and you can install this by:

-In the future this may be installable from [greasyfork](https://greasyfork.org/).
-Currently greasyfork does not recognize `video.min.js` as an approved external script, likely because it's hoested by `zencdn.net`.
-I am going to either look for a CDN currently hosting this in the approved list or see if I can pester the fine folks over at greasyfork to approve this. `cdn.js` does currently host video.js and is on the approved list.
+1. Installing the script (from greasyfork)[https://greasyfork.org/en/scripts/461260-cantrill-video-control}]
+2. Or add cantrillvid.js manually from this github repo.

 ## Usage